KlosStepan/Rust-to-Wasm-packages/README.md

 We will demonstrate how to use all these packages[^7] in Next.js (React/Node) project [^8].
 ## TODO List
 - [ ] Read/study/implement https://rustwasm.github.io/wasm-bindgen/examples/wasm-in-web-worker.html
+- [ ] Recursive Makefile calls.
+- [ ] Makefiles for modules - unified one for build, publish run clean - standardize.
 - [x] Read/study https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running
 - ~~[ ] Make dummy 3rd package `crud` for Node.js backend - adding, modifying and removing companies using our services.~~
 - [x] Prepare Nuxt.js application.